-The silybin phytosome complex has better results for lowering liver enzymes, albeit in relatively small clinical trials.4,20-25 The phytosome form has produced degrees of symptomatic improvement in clinical trials of liver cirrhosis and alcoholic, iatrogenic, and viral hepatitis (types A, B, and C).20-25 Taken altogether, the trial data suggest that liver damage indicators in patients with acute or chronic hepatitis B and/or C will respond to 800-1,600 mg/day of Siliphos (providing 240-480 mg/day silybin) over 7-120 days.21,22,24,25
+The utilization of non-phytosome silybin intravenously in mushroom-toxic patients (at 20-50 mg/ kg/day) or of high-dose silymarin at 600 mg/day in diabetic patients has resulted in meaningful symptom improvement,19 presumably because the preparations were given either intravenously or at a high oral dose.
+Overall, the efficacy patterns are consistent with poor intestinal absorption of these important flavonolignans, making the phytosome form a more appropriate oral delivery vehicle for this class of polyphenols.
+The silybin phytosome complex has better results for lowering liver enzymes, albeit in relatively small clinical trials.^{4,20-25} The phytosome form has produced degrees of symptomatic improvement in clinical trials of liver cirrhosis and alcoholic, iatrogenic, and viral hepatitis (types A, B, and C).20-25 Taken altogether, the trial data suggest that liver damage indicators in patients with acute or chronic hepatitis B and/or C will respond to 800-1,600 mg/day of Siliphos (providing 240-480 mg/day silybin) over 7-120 days.^{21,22,24,25}

-Findings from animal research suggest the silybin phytosome has further potential for clinical application; for example, an early-generation silymarin phytosome protected rat fetuses against ethanol toxicity better than non-phytosome silymarin.
-It also protected broiler chicks against the toxic effects of aflatoxin B1.
-Furthermore, silybin's iron-chelating property in vitro also may apply in vivo.
-In a recent clinical trial of chronic hepatitis C patients, the silybin phytosome significantly lowered serum ferritin levels, particularly in patients with advanced liver fibrosis.
+Findings from animal research suggest the silybin phytosome has further potential for clinical application; for example, an early-generation silymarin phytosome protected rat fetuses against ethanol toxicity better than non-phytosome silymarin.26 It also protected broiler chicks against the toxic effects of aflatoxin B1.27 Furthermore, silybin's iron-chelating property in vitro also may apply in vivo.
+In a recent clinical trial of chronic hepatitis C patients, the silybin phytosome significantly lowered serum ferritin levels, particularly in patients with advanced liver fibrosis.14

 Silymarin and silybin are well tolerated.
-Silybin intakes up to 1,080 mg/day as phytosome are well tolerated even by patients with compensated cirrhosis.
-A 2008 trial that utilized the silybin phytosome for prostate cancer determined that up to 13,000 mg/day of the phytosome (providing about 3,900 mg/day of silybin) is well tolerated by patients with advanced cancer.
+Silybin intakes up to 1,080 mg/day as phytosome are well tolerated even by patients with compensated cirrhosis.14 A 2008 trial that utilized the silybin phytosome for prostate cancer determined that up to 13,000 mg/day of the phytosome (providing about 3,900 mg/day of silybin) is well tolerated by patients with advanced cancer.28